alanablett/alanablett.github.io/_posts/2015-06-05-decoupling-your-magento-module-code-from-the-core.markdown

         /**
          * ARRANGE
          *
          * Create a mock of our adapter.
-We also force the getDistroServerVars
+We also force
-         * to return a specific value.
+         * getDistroServerVars to return a specific value.
          */
         $configMock = $this->getMockBuilder('Foo_Bar_Model_Baz_Adapter_Config')
                           ->getMock();